Nipsey Hussle's shooting death was planned, jury told - KESQ

 Hussle’s death reverberated around the world but it was especially felt in his hometown, where people filled the streets to mark his loss and where he was mourned at a memorial at the 20,000-seat arena then known as Staples Center.
 In the same building nearly a year later his memory was celebrated in a performance by DJ Khaled, Meek Mill John Legend and others at the Grammy Awards, on the same day another local hero, Kobe Bryant, was killed in a helicopter crash.

-Hussle left behind his longtime partner Lauren London, with whom he had a son who is now 5 years old.
+Hussle left behind his longtime partner, actor Lauren London, with whom he had a son who is now 5 years old.
 He also had a daughter who is now 13.